ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/index-history.markdown

 {NOTE: }

-* You can open an **Index History** dialog for any index, browse the history of changes made in this index over time, and revert the currently active index to any of its past revisions.
+* An index revision is created for any change made to the index definition.

-* When an index is reverted to one of its past revisions, the revision can be loaded along with its index [field options](../../../studio/database/indexes/create-map-index#index-field-options) and all other settings.
+* By default 10 index revisions are kept.
+This number can be modified using the Database Settings view or through [configuration](../../../server/configuration/configuration-options).

-  Alternatively, you can revert only the index's Map and Reduce sections to those of the selected revision and leave its other settings unchanged.
+* The Index History dialog allows you to browse these revisions and revert the current index definition to any of its past revisions.

-* The number of revisions RavenDB keeps for each index can be updated.
+* You can revert only the 'Map and Reduce' methods or the full index definition.

 * In this page:
   * [Open Index History Dialog](../../../studio/database/indexes/index-history#open-index-history-dialog)